 Some people say that organic cotton clothes smell better than conventional cotton garments.
 For sure, a 100% natural cotton outfit will stay crisp and fresh throughout the entire day.

-Hypoallergenic & Antibacterial Properties of Organic Cotton Fabric
+Hypoallergenic & Antibacterial Properties

 As per organic standards, organic cotton is grown and manufactured without toxic chemicals so organic cotton wearers are no longer exposed to chemicals.
 Natural cotton fibers is hypoallergenic, do not cause skin allergies or irritation.